 The main risks that the Trust was exposed to during the year are summarised below.
-For each of these risks the probability, impact and severity have been considered together with appropriate action and avoidance plans.
+For each of these risks the probability, impact and severity have been considered together with appropriate action and avoidance plans:

-- Reduction in pupil numbers which results in a reduction in pupil based funding such as GAG. - Loss of self-generated income (extended services and lettings) as a result of lower take up following COVID-19 related school closures. - Management of Health and Safety whilst there is a Trustee who leads on Health & Safety, there is no member of Trust staff with a recognised Health and Safety qualification.
+- Reduction in pupil numbers at St Katherine's School and Nursery, which results in a reduction in pupil based funding such as GAG. - Loss of self-generated income (extended services and lettings) as a result of lower take up post COVID-19 as a result of parents continuing to work flexibly or from home. - Management of Health and Safety whilst there is a Trustee who leads on Health & Safety, previously there was no member of Trust staff with a recognised Health and Safety qualification.
+In February 2023, the Chief Operating Officer completed the recognised Health & Safety course IOSH Managing Safely. - The Trust managed to minimise the impact of strike action taken by teachers in response to ongoing pay negotiations.